Clinical Student Mental Health Service

 How is the decision made?

 Applications are considered by a national panel.
 If they turn your request down, there is an appeals process.
-An appeal may not succeed, and you cannot submit further documentation at a later date unless there are exceptional circumstances.
+An appeal may not succeed, and you cannot usually submit further documentation at a later date unless there are exceptional circumstances.

 What are the application deadlines?